 6. Encourage upper management to listen to calls and praise agents

-It’s really important that he upper management team takes time each week to listen to calls and publicly praise the recognised agents with maybe a certificate or gift card for example.
-The gents will feel incentivised to do their best.
+It’s really important that he upper management team takes time each week to listen to calls and publicly praise the recognized agents with maybe a certificate or gift card for example.
+The gents will feel incentivized to do their best.